-CSCI 3133 Programming with C 3 hours MATH 3334 Prob. and Statistics for Scientists and Engineers 3 hours MATH 4131 Ordinary Differential Equations and Apps 3 hours

-Candidates who do not have the required or equivalent preparation are required to take the appropriate courses before enrolling in certain graduate career courses in SENG, SWEN, CSCI and CENG.
+CSCI 3133 Programming with C 3 hours MATH 3334 Prob. and Statistics for Scientists and Engineers 3 hours MATH 4131 Ordinary Differential Equations and Apps 3 hours the appropriate courses before enrolling in certain graduate career courses in SENG, SWEN, CSCI and CENG.
 The committee recommends that candidates take CENG 5131 Engineering Applications as a preparation elective.